Heroin Addiction & Treatment Options in Texas

 Although the opioid epidemic has largely missed Texas, heroin, an opioid, still has a hold on some members of the community.
 Learn about how and why Texans are using heroin, how drug trafficking from Mexico affects heroin use, and treatment options for heroin abuse.

-The National Survey on Drug Use and Health is a comprehensive go-to source for information on drug use patterns and trends in the US.
-The following are key highlights from the 2013 survey’s report on heroin:
+The National Survey on Drug Use and Health is a comprehensive, go-to source for information on drug use patterns and trends in the U.S. The following are key highlights from the 2018 survey’s report on heroin:1

 Heroin Use Rates in Texas

 A 2014 survey review of substance abuse patterns and trends revealed growing concern over the proliferation of black tar heroin.
-Due in part to sharing a border with Mexico, the most common form of heroin being abused in Texas is Mexican black tar heroin or powdered brown heroin (which is made from black tar heroin plus diphenhydramine or other chemicals).
+Due in part to sharing a border with Mexico, the most common form of heroin being abused in Texas is Mexican black tar heroin or powdered brown heroin, which is made from black tar heroin plus diphenhydramine or other chemicals.3

 History of Heroin

-These packages will then be sold to black market morphine and/or heroin refineries.
+These packages will then be sold to black-market morphine and/or heroin refineries.
 To make heroin, illicit laboratories add chemical compounds (from the acetyl group) that change the structure of morphine in the opium.
-The change in morphine’s structure helps to expedite this drug’s travel time to the brain, which is part of the reason heroin is so potent and fast-acting.
+The change in morphine’s structure helps to expedite this drug’s travel time to the brain, which is part of the reason heroin is so potent and fast-acting.5

 Heroin Seizures in the State

 Heroin seizures in Texas provide another layer of information about this drug.
-Overall, heroin makes up a small percentage of all reported drug seizures in Texas (in 2013, 4 percent).
-In terms of pounds, according to law enforcement information (based on EPIC data), in 2011, heroin seizures amounted to 636 kilograms, which was similar to the 641 kilograms seized in 2012.
+Overall, heroin makes up a small percentage of all reported drug seizures in Texas—4% in 2013.3

 Heroin Treatment Statistics